DavidBK/shampoo/Node/Basics.md

 1. Create a function that after 5 ms:
     - 50%: logs the string `"4"` and decide that result is `"result 1"`
     - 50%: logs the string `"4"` and decide that result is `"result 2"`
-2. Replace step 5 (logging `"4"`) with this function.
+2. Replace step 4 (logging `"4"`) with this function.
-3. Handle the result in step 6:
+3. Handle the result in step 5:
     - If the result is `"result 1"` log `"5: result 1"`
     - If the result is `"result 2"` log `"5: result 2"`

 4. Add a **two** variables (anything) to the `"3"` logging and use it (however you like) in the `"4"` logging.

-5. Commit and push your changes.
+Commit and push your changes.

 #### "Parallel" execution

 We want to be able to run multiple async operations in parallel.
-Lets say that after the `"4"` logging want to print the `"5"` logging and in "parallel" run functions that logs the string `"hi 5"` after 5 ms and `"hi 6"` after 6 ms.
+Lets say that after the `"4"` logging want to print the `"5 result x"` logging and in "parallel" run functions that logs the string `"hi 5"` after 5 ms and `"take 5"` after 6 ms.

 1. Create a function that after 5 ms logs the string `"hi 5"`
-2. Create a function that after 6 ms logs the string `"hi 6"`
+2. Create a function that after 6 ms logs the string `"take 5"`
-3. Execute the `"5 result x"`, `"hi 5"`, `"hi 6"` functions logging after the `"4"` logging.
+3. Execute the `"5 result x"`, `"hi 5"`, ``"take 5"` functions logging after the `"4"` logging.

+#### After "Parallel" execution - (Optional)

+We want to be able to run async operations after parallel execution is done.
+Lets say that after the step 5 (logging `"5 result x"`, `"hi 5"`, `"take 5"`) we want to log `"6"`;

+How do you implement a job after "Parallel" execution?

 #### Callbacks - Questions

 1. What is the advantage and the disadvantage of using callbacks as a solution for the async problem?
 2. When do you think this solution will be useful?
 3. What is callback hell?
-4. How do you implement a job after "Parallel" execution?

-#### After "Parallel" execution - (Optional)

-We want to be able to run async operations after parallel execution is done.
-Lets say that after the `"5 result x"`, `"hi 5"`, `"hi 6"` we want to log `hi 7`.

-How do you implement a job after "Parallel" execution?

 #### Callbacks - Worth Knowing